kkbonsu/personal-finance-wallet/replit.md

   - Converted modal-based flows to dedicated pages: /send, /receive, /swap, /buy
   - Implemented standard navigation flows for better user experience
   - Updated QuickActions component to use page navigation instead of modals
+  - Removed vault functionality and all vault-related features
+  - Renamed DeFi to Invest throughout the application for better branding
+  - Updated navigation to remove vault tab and consolidate to 4 main tabs
   - Maintained separate Bitcoin and Lightning account management as per Spark architecture

 ## Changelog